Nursing. It’s almost synonymous with compassion. But there’s so much more to it than that.

 Registered Nurse - AAS Degree

-The Heartland Community College Nursing Program is fully accredited by the Accreditation Commission for Education in Nursing (3343 Peachtree Road NE, Suite 850, Atlanta Georgia 30326; phone 404-975-5000; email: email@example.com).
+The Associate in Applied Science - Nursing program at Heartland Community College located in Normal, Illinois is accredited by the Accreditation Commission for Education in Nursing (3390 Peachtree Road NE, Suite 1400, Atlanta Georgia 30326; phone 404-975-5000; email: email@example.com).

 Prepare to become an RN with an Associate of Applied Science degree in Nursing